true-og/QSFindItemAddOn-OG/README.md

 ```

 ## Integrations
-- Supports [PlayerWarps](https://www.spigotmc.org/resources/66692/) (by Olzie-12) integration.
-It shows the nearest warp to each shop in the search result GUI.
 - Supports EssentialsX Warps integration for fetching nearest warps.
   - Global warps list for essentials is updated in batches every 15 minutes due to technical limitations, which is then used in every search query.
   - If you added a new warp and want it to get updated immediately, run **/finditemadmin reload**